cryptonite-divyanshu/pwn.college.divyanshu/MODULE6_PRACTICING_PIPING.md

 The problem statement provided was used as the reference.

-# 9. FILTERING WITH GREP -V
+# 9. FILTERING WITH GREP -v

 The challenge introduced using `grep -v` to filter out unwanted lines.